On the Calendar

 Dec.
 29–Jan.
 2

 Hogmanay.
-Hogmanay is Scotland's ancient, still-thriving New Year's celebration.
-Edinburgh's famous celebration several days.
-In rural areas, neighbors bring gifts to each other's houses—thereby ensuring the good luck of the household—and receive presents in return. www.edinburghshogmanay.com.
+Scotland's ancient, still-thriving New Year's celebration, Hogmanay takes place over several days.
+In rural areas, neighbors "first foot" each other's houses—thereby ensuring the good luck of the household—and toast the new year with a dram. www.edinburghshogmanay.com.

 Burns Night.
 Burns Night dinners and other events are held in memory of poet Robert Burns on his birthday, January 25.
-Haggis, whisky, and poetry are familiar elements of the supper.
+Haggis and mashed turnips, whisky, and poetry readings are familiar elements of the supper.

 Celtic Connections.
-Celtic Connections, Glasgow's annual homage to Celtic music, hosts hands-on workshops and international musicians during the last two weeks of January.
-0141/353-8000. www.celticconnections.com.
+Glasgow's immensely popular celebration of Celtic music, Celtic Connections hosts national and international musicians during the last two weeks of January.
+0141/353–8000. www.celticconnections.com.

 Last Tues. in Jan.

 Up-Helly-Aa.
-Each year, across the islands' communities, Shetlanders celebrate their Viking heritage and torch a replica Viking longship.
+Every year, Shetlanders celebrate their Viking heritage and torch a replica Viking longship.
 The biggest Up-Helly-Aa is in Lerwick on the last Tuesday in January.
 01595/693434. www.uphellyaa.org.

 Late Apr.–Early May

 Shetland Folk Festival.
-Shetland Folk Festival is one of the biggest folk gatherings in Scotland, set in the heart of fiddle-playing country.
-The four-day festival normally falls between the last few days of April and the beginning of May.
+This festival is one of the biggest folk gatherings in Scotland, and musicians from all over the world stay up for four days of fiddle frenzy.
+It normally falls at the beginning of May.
 01595/694757. www.shetlandfolkfestival.com.

 Orkney Folk Festival.
-Orkney Folk Festival brings the folkies back up to the remote far north by the hundreds.
+This annual festival brings the folkies back up to the remote far north by the hundreds.
 Festivities take place during the last week of May or in early June.
 01856/851635. www.orkneyfolkfestival.com.

 Highland Games.
-Highland Games, held annually in many Highland towns, include athletic and cultural events such as hammer throwing and caber tossing.
-Games often take place in summer but can range from May through September. www.visitscotland.com.
+Held annually in many Highland towns, the Highland Games include athletic and cultural events like hammer throwing, caber tossing, and highland dancing.
+The fun takes place from May through September. www.visitscotland.com/events.

 Edinburgh International Film Festival.
-The Edinburgh International Film Festival concentrates on the best new films from all over the world; screenings are held over two weeks in June or July.
-0131/228-4051. www.edfilmfest.org.uk.
+The Edinburgh International Film Festival concentrates on the best new films from all over the world; screenings are held over two weeks in June.
+0131/228–4051. www.edfilmfest.org.uk.

 St. Magnus Festival.
 The St. Magnus Festival on Orkney is a feast of classical and modern music, often showcasing new vocal or orchestral compositions.
 It lasts for five days in June.
 01856/871445. www.stmagnusfestival.com.